lxc-xx/cvpr2014/README.md

 Description and usage
 =====================

 We release two tools in this repository.
+The first is a motion feature extractor based on motion vectors from video compression ("motion_descriptors") information.
+The second is a fast Fisher vector computation tool ("fv_fast") that uses vector SSE2 CPU instructions.

-### Extracting motion descriptors using motion vectors available from video compression ("motion_descriptors").
+### motion_descriptors
 Command-line options:

 Option | Default | Description